ROCm-DS/hipDF/docs/install/BUILD.md

 find cpp/build/benchmarks/ -type f -executable -exec {} \;
 ```

-## Build & Installation Procedure of hipDF including the Python layer
+## Building and installing hipDF including the Python layer

 You will perform the following steps: